DFHack/scripts/docs/markdown.rst

 For units, the script retrieves:
-- Name, race, age, profession
+#.
+Name, race, age, profession
-- Description from the Unit/Health/Description screen
+#.
+Description from the Unit/Health/Description screen
-- Traits from the Unit/Personality/Traits screen
+#.
+Traits from the Unit/Personality/Traits screen
-It works for all units with text in the Description &/or Personality/Traits tabs, such as dwarves, dogs, elves, goblins, and beasts.
+The script works for all units with text in the Description &/or Personality/Traits tabs, such as dwarves, dogs, elves, goblins, and beasts.

 For items, it retrieves:
-- Decorated name (e.g., "☼«☼Chalk Statue of Dakas☼»☼")
+#.
+Decorated name (e.g., "☼«☼Chalk Statue of Dakas☼»☼")
-- Full description from the item's view sheet
+#.
+Full description from the item's view sheet
-It works for most items with in-game descriptions and names, including those in storage, on the ground, installed as a building, or worn/carried by units.
+The script works for most items with in-game descriptions and names, including those in storage, on the ground, installed as a building, or worn/carried by units.

 The script appends a markdown-formatted version of the text to a target file